instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 #### Command Purpose
 This command enhances the existing `ilab model chat` functionality by integrating contextual information retrieved from user-provided documents, enriching the conversational experience with relevant insights.

+#### Revised chat pipeline
+* Start with the user's input, `user_query`.
+• Refine the `user_query` using the configured LLM to generate a semantically enriched `context_query`.
+* Use the `context_query` to retrieve relevant contextual information from the embedding database.
+* Append the retrieved context to the original LLM request.
+* Send the augmented request to the LLM and return the response to the user.

 #### Running the pipeline with v1.4
 To address the limitations of version 1.4, we propose introducing a configuration option to enable the RAG pipeline without any changes to the CLI:
 ```